whiteou7/IT3180-2025I-SE02/api_documentation.md

 9. Non-admin users (tenant, police, accountant) can only chat with admin users
 10. Each user can only register one vehicle
 11. Document uploads are limited to PDF files with a maximum size of 10MB
-12. Tax calculation uses an 8% rate on the base income